simonmaeldev/docker-next-v0dev-fastapi-template/README.md

 ### Production

 1. In the `docker-compose.yml` file, change the frontend service to use `Dockerfile` (without `.dev`).
+2. In the `backend/Dockerfile`, remove the `"--reload"` : it is useful in dev as it reload the server each time a file change, but use ressources for nothing in prod.
-2. Build and run the production environment:
+3. Build and run the production environment:

    ```
    docker compose up -d --build